chriswongwk/citrixahv/installxd/installxd.rst

 Overview
 ++++++++

-In this exercise you will use the CLI to deploy a Windows 2012 template image and install backend services for XenDesktop.
+In this exercise you will use Prism to deploy a Windows 2012 template image and install backend services for XenDesktop.
 For the purposes of simplifying the workshop, all key XenDesktop roles (Studio, Delivery Controller, StoreFront, Citrix Licensing) will be installed in a single VM.
 In a production environment these roles would be sepearated on multiple VMs to provide scalbility and high availability.

 Additionally, you will install the MCS Plugin for AHV on the Delivery Controller VM.
 This plugin leverages the Citrix Provisioning SDK to allow Citrix Machine Creation Service to deploy and configure VMs running on Nutanix AHV.
 In a production environment the MCS Plugin would be deployed on each Delivery Controller VM.